VCard: Related formats

 hCard is a microformat that allows a vCard to be embedded inside an HTML page.
 It makes use of CSS class names to identify each vCard property.
 Normal HTML markup and CSS styling can be used alongside the hCard class names without affecting the webpage's ability to be parsed by a hCard parser. h-card is the microformats2 update to hCard.

 MeCard is a variation of vCard made by NTT DoCoMo for smartphones using QR codes.
 It uses a very similar syntax, but in a more consolidated way as the storage space on QR codes is limited.
 It's also limited in the amount of data that can be stored, not just by the standard but the size of QR codes.

 Example

-An example of a simple vCard (from RFC 6350 of August, 2011, abbreviated):
+An example of a simple vCard: